hawthornbunny/techie-alt-hunt/README.md

 The two `.fragment` files together contain all of the fragment C2.
 However, they're a bit scrambled and some effort must be made to reconstruct the full fragment:

 * `bottleFLIP.fragment` contains the first half of the fragment (records 0000 to 0680).
-* `say_hi.fragment` contains the second half (dump lines 06A0 to 1380), but the row list has been cut into two pieces near the middle and the two pieces swapped.
+* `say_hi.fragment` contains the second half (records 06A0 to 1380), but the row list has been cut into two pieces near the middle and the two pieces swapped.
 This must be reversed before assembling the two halves of the fragment C2 together.

 It's unclear to me how TheMajorTechie expected anyone to guess the correct URL from his hint - you would have to first guess that `say_hi` and `bottleFLIP` refer to files, and then you would have to guess that the files end with the extension `.fragment`.
 I don't think anyone would have gotten this.
 The only reasonable way to obtain this fragment is from the GitHub commit history.